 ‘What a pile of crap,’ was Dinos Chapman’s response to the research.

 In the Guardian Dinos Champman states: ‘The truth is that artists aren't that special.
 People just like to think so - especially artists.
 They don't deny it because the industry thrives on this very premise (and it makes them feel loved and important).’

 Making art is not easy, relaxing or restful, but painful, hard and difficult.
-The products of creativity might look easy, but that’s a carefully staged illusion.
+One of the themes of my book The Art of Thinking Creatively is that the products of creativity might look easy, but that’s a carefully staged illusion.
 Artists invest more effort than they are given credit for.
 Absinthe-drinking and angsting on a velvet chaise are old myths.
 Artists face hard labor, mental strain, and a few occupational hazards.